-Recently I joined Carolina Verhoeven, who until 2010 owned the Culinary Historical Museum in Appelscha (in the North of The Netherlands) and is now head of the Culinary Heritage Centre in a visit to the biological butchershop of Bernard Roosendaal in Drachtstercompagnie.
-Slagerij Roosendaal is a biological/organic butcher’s.
-They also have live stock, and function as a care farm.
+Recently I joined Carolina Verhoeven, who until 2010 owned the Culinary Historical Museum in Appelscha (in the North of The Netherlands) and is now head of the Culinary Heritage Centre in a visit to the biological butcher shop of Bernard Roosendaal in Drachtstercompagnie.
+Slagerij Roosendaal was a biological/organic butcher’s.
+They also had live stock, and functioned as a care farm.

 We watched how a lamb and half a pig were cut up, and how bloedworst (black pudding), zure zult en hoofdkaas (brawn or head cheese) and balkenbrij (scrapple) are made.
 So here is the story, with pictures.
 On the right you see the butcher in discussion with a farmer regarding the storage of grain for cattle in winter.

 There’s no way around it: a butcher works with meat, and that comes from animals.
 Lots of people have no problem eating meat, as long as they can’t recognize that it’s from an animal: meatballs, but not a whole chicken, fish fingers, but no blue trout.
 I advise those people to click away from this page.